hchenqi/ViewDesign/README.md

 A C++ GUI library

+## Introduction

+`ViewDesign` is a GUI framework completely written in C++, currently working on Windows platform.
+It provides a basic component library including `TextBox`, `ListLayout`, `ScrollFrame`, etc for intuitive and explicit UI building with high-performance rendering and is highly flexible and easily extensible.

+### Highlights

+- completely written in modern C++ without any markup language
+- minimal, flexible and powerful
+- clear and simple reflow and redraw logic
+- static check for layout compatibility by `SizeTrait`
+- conceptual separation of control, frame and layout

+### Limitations

+- lacks comprehensive documentation
+- currently Windows-only
+- incomplete component library
+- lack of extensive correctness and performance testing
+- lack of a high-level and user-friendly designer for UI building
+- lack of accessibility support

-## Building Steps
+## Build Instruction

-The library and test executables can be built with CMake with Visual Studio and Ninja on Windows.
+The library and test executables can be built by CMake with MSVC build tools and Ninja on Windows.

 ## Example